vinnyroca/CodeandMediaArt/docs/02_variables.md

 - **Global** variables are declared at the top of our sketch.
 They can be used within any block of code.

-- **Local** variables are declared within a function and can only be used within that function.
+- **Local** variables are declared within a block of code and can only be used within that code block.

 ## Incrementation Operators

 We can use incrementation operators to change the value of our variable over time.
-If I want to increase the value of `circleX` by `1` every time `draw()` is called I can use the code:
+If I want to increase the value of `circleX` by `1` every time `draw()` is called, we can use the code:

 ```js
 circleX = circleX+1;